-Stipica Grgić, dr. sc.
+Lecturer doc. dr. sc.
+Stipica Grgić

 Activity of students will be monitored throughout the semester.
 Classes is required to attend.
-Written exam, with the possibility for oral.
+Written and oral exam, with the possibility for colloqiums.

-- I. define historical processes typical for certain historical period; - 2. summerize basic information of the Croatian and the World history - 3. identify the most important persons and institutions in the Croatian and the World history - 4. explain cause and effect relations of historical events and processes - 5. combine a different historical processes - 6. interpret a historical sources
+- 1. define historical processes typical for certain historical period; - 2. summerize basic information of the Croatian and the World history - 3. identify the most important persons and institutions in the Croatian and the World history - 4. explain cause and effect relations of historical events and processes - 5. combine a different historical processes - 6. interpret a historical sources